 “We believe in working with our clients to create unique and restful spaces that define and reflect their personal style while crafting personal touches that fit perfectly in every space.

-Our first office is located in Oakland and despite Oakland being an extremely diverse community, I was the only Black designer that I knew at the time.
-So as I worked with different people/organizations, I would keep notes of when they mentioned other Black architects, designers, makers, etc. I also actively seek to hire a diverse group of designers and staff to our team.
+Our first office is located in Oakland, and despite Oakland being an extremely diverse community, I was the only Black designer I knew at the time.
+So, as I worked with different people/organizations, I would keep notes of when they mentioned other Black architects, designers, makers, etc. I also actively seek to hire diverse designers and staff for our team.

 Kelly Finley Design.
 Image: courtesy of Kelly Finley.

-Prior to 2020, the industry was very monotonous - the same people were always the one featured and the same type of design.
-Over the last few years, the industry has been forced to "discover" and take notice of the bevy of talent being produced by designers of color and generally excluded from the overall industry experience.
-There are still often missteps where it's clear that the company/organization is only doing it for the publicity (and fails to ever do it again) but we've seen industry wide shifts to acknowledge the work of Black makers.”
+Before 2020, the industry was very monotonous; the same people were always the ones featured and the same type of design.
+Over the last few years, the industry has been forced to 'discover' and take notice of the bevy of talent produced by designers of color and generally excluded from the overall industry experience.
+There are still missteps where it's clear that the company/organization is only doing it for the publicity (and fails ever to do it again), but we've seen industry-wide shifts to acknowledge the work of Black makers.”

 Leia T. Ward, LTW Design